-The autonomous and rational self, singular of mind and driven by will, became a central idea of the Enlightenment hundreds of years ago, and it still influences how we experience personhood.
+The autonomous and rational self, singular of mind and driven by will, became a central idea of the Enlightenment hundreds of years ago, and it still influences how we experience personhood today.
 However, this Western model of the self has never been truly unitary.
 The idea of rational, autonomous selves depends on a bifurcation with what humans should not be: overly emotional (irrational), excessively embodied, and interdependent with other beings.
-Nevertheless, by creating the ideal European man (it was European man who Enlightenment philosophers had in mind) as autonomous and rational — distinguishable and superior to people of color, women, and animals who supposedly couldn’t escape their ‘irrational’ attributes — a new elite was formed.
+Nevertheless, by creating the ideal European man (and it was European man who Enlightenment philosophers had in mind) as autonomous and rational — distinguishable and superior to people of color, women, and animals who supposedly couldn’t escape their ‘irrational’ attributes — a new elite was formed.
 Because they were rational, they therefore deserved the inalienable rights of equality, justice, and freedom.

 Rose’s observations apply as well to the sexually abused, for whom the mind and body are fragmented by the need to either survive conditions of ongoing abuse or to avoid memories, emotions, beliefs, and body states connected to a painful and degrading past.
 Dissociation in such circumstances is a way to keep sensations, emotions, and memories out of conscious awareness.
 Dissociation is also how experiences that might upend societal norms and expectations remain unarticulated.
 By fragmenting personhood, the survivor splits off inner experiences that threaten her stability and also threaten the cohesiveness, if not complacency of her community.
 Historically, when women brought forth their split off parts and memories of abuse, they have been at risk of being pathologized, further victimized, or abandoned and alienated.